-The primary reason that kids are at a greater risk of cavities because they eat larger amounts of sugar and simple carbohydrates.
+The primary reason that kids are at a greater risk of cavities is because they eat larger amounts of sugar and simple carbohydrates.
 These substances are too often available in the breakfast and lunch choices for young kids.
-And because school meals are tough to monitor, parents cannot easily control their children’s food choices.
+Since school meals are tough to monitor, parents cannot easily control their children’s food choices.

 Parents can also show their child how to brush after lunch, rinse with water, or eat a piece of fruit to help keep teeth clean.
 You can also do some research to find out what kinds of foods your child’s school lunch program offers.
 If the school lunch programs do not incorporate healthy foods, talk to the school about incorporating healthy lunches or snacks into the lunch offerings.

 How Can An Apple a Day Help Your Oral Health?

 Apples are a great way to help kick-start healthy oral habits.
 These fruits are free from refined sugars, relatively low in acid content, and crunchy.
 Taking a bite of these fruits can scrape the tooth surface gently to remove plaque and other food particles.
 Additionally, apples are a great source of healthy fiber, minerals, and vitamins.

 Many times, parents feel helpless to prevent cavities in their kids.
 But here at Williams Lake Smiles, we want you to know that there are options.
 One way to prevent cavities is professionally applied tooth sealants.
 Sealants consist of a thin layer of bonding material that is applied to the chewing surface of a tooth.
 Once this layer dries, it acts as a barrier to bacteria food, plaque, and decay.
 This treatment can be used when your child’s first permanent molars have grown in.
 Give us a call today if you would like more information about sealants and how they could help your child.